 St Pancras International Station is subject to weight limitations and certain types of freight traffic may not be permitted into the station.
-For further information please contact the Infrastructure Manager.
+For further information please contact the Infrastructure Manager at the address set out in section 1.8.1.